 There is a handful of international schools in Johannesburg serving the expat population.
 These schools offer foreign curricula such as that of the UK, the US or the International Baccalaureate.

 The main advantage of international schools is that they allow expat children to continue with a familiar, globally recognised curriculum.
-They're also an ideal place for both children and parents alike to make friends with other expat families.
+They're also an ideal place for both children and parents to make friends with other expat families.
 Though fees are high and waiting lists long, most parents agree that the quality of education is well worth it.

 Are you an expat living in Johannesburg?